marekzmyslowski/rtaint/README.md

 Please install it according to the instructions.

 #### Installing rtaint
-rtaint is a python package.
-To install execute following command:
+rtaint is a Python package.
+To install execute the following command:
 ```
 python3 setup.py install
 ```